This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Chiropractic care for cerebral palsy helps many people get some relief from stiff muscles, pain, and other symptoms.
-Chiropractic is a holistic type of healthcare that focuses on manipulating the musculoskeletal system, particularly the spine.
-Risks associated with this type of care are low but talk to your doctors before working with a licensed chiropractor.
+Chiropractic care for cerebral palsy can improve mobility, stiff muscles, posture, pain, and more.
+Chiropractic is a holistic type of healthcare focusing on manipulating the musculoskeletal system, particularly the spine.
+Risks associated with this type of care are low, but talk to your doctors before working with a licensed chiropractor.

 What Is Chiropractic Care?

-Chiropractic care, which is sometimes referred to as chiropractic intervention, is a natural type of healthcare in which licensed chiropractors perform different techniques to help reduce pain and spasms and help to restore proper nervous system function.
+Chiropractic care, sometimes called chiropractic intervention, is a natural type of healthcare in which licensed chiropractors perform different techniques to help reduce pain and spasms and help restore proper nervous system function.

-According to the American Chiropractic Association (ACA), chiropractic care focuses on musculoskeletal system disorders and nervous system disorders.[1]
+According to the American Chiropractic Association (ACA), chiropractic care focuses on musculoskeletal and nervous system disorders.[1]

-The Palmer College of Chiropractic reports that “no part of your body escapes the dominance of your nervous system.”[2]
-This means that misalignment (subluxations) or other improper functions of the spinal cord and other areas of the body can result in poor health and improper nervous system functioning.
+Misalignment (subluxations) or other dysfunctions of the spinal cord and other areas of the body can result in poor health and improper nervous system functioning.

 Treatment includes focusing on various parts of the body, including the back, neck, shoulders, hands, and joints in the arms and legs.